fin3ss3g0d/evilgophish/README.md

 ## Changes to GoPhish

-1. All `X` headers relating to `GoPhish` have been removed throughout the code (to remove IOCs)
+`GoPhish` is never used in any of your actual phishing pages and email headers have been stripped, so there's no need to worry about IOCs within it.

-2. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
+1. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
-3. Added `SMS` Campaign Support
+2. Added `SMS` Campaign Support

 ## Changelog